publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch18/schI/m__us_usc_t25_s1616e.md

     (e) __Quentin N. Burdick American Indians Into Nursing Program__

-        The Secretary shall provide one of the grants authorized under subsection (a) of this section to establish and maintain a program at the University of North Dakota to be known as the “Quentin N. Burdick American Indians Into Nursing Program”.
+        The Secretary shall provide one of the grants authorized under subsection (a) to establish and maintain a program at the University of North Dakota to be known as the “Quentin N. Burdick American Indians Into Nursing Program”.
 Such program shall, to the maximum extent feasible, coordinate with the Quentin N. Burdick Indian Health Programs established under [section 1616g(b) of this title][/us/usc/t25/s1616g/b] and the Quentin N. Burdick American Indians Into Psychology Program established under [section 1621p(b) of this title][/us/usc/t25/s1621p/b].

     (f) __Service obligation__

-    The active duty service obligation prescribed under [section 254m of title 42][/us/usc/t42/s254m] shall be met by each individual who receives training or assistance described in paragraph (1) or (2) of subsection (b) of this section that is funded by a grant provided under subsection (a) of this section.
+    The active duty service obligation prescribed under [section 254m of title 42][/us/usc/t42/s254m] shall be met by each individual who receives training or assistance described in paragraph (1) or (2) of subsection (b) that is funded by a grant provided under subsection (a).
 Such obligation shall be met by service—

         (A) in the Indian Health Service;